-Section 25 of this bill requires the Division to make a good faith effort to enter into a tribal-state agreement with any Indian tribe in Nevada and authorizes the Division to enter into a tribal-state agreement with any Indian tribe outside of Nevada if the tribe has significant numbers of Indian children who reside in Nevada and are members of or eligible for membership with the tribe.
+Section 25 of this bill requires [the Division] agencies which provide child welfare services to make a good faith effort to enter into a tribal-state agreement with any Indian tribe in Nevada and authorizes [the Division] such agencies to enter into a tribal-state agreement with any Indian tribe outside of Nevada if the tribe has significant numbers of Indian children who reside in Nevada and are members of or eligible for membership with the tribe.
 Section 25 also establishes provisions concerning the contents of and requirements regarding such tribal-state agreements.

 Section 26 of this bill provides that the jurisdiction of a court in a child custody proceeding involving an Indian child is concurrent with the jurisdiction of the tribe of the Indian child.
-Section 26 also establishes the circumstances in which the tribe of an Indian child has exclusive jurisdiction in such cases or can limit a court's exercise of jurisdiction.
+Section 26 also establishes the circumstances in which the tribe of an Indian child has exclusive jurisdiction in such cases. [or can limit a court's exercise of jurisdiction.]

 Section 27 of this bill requires, in general, a court to transfer a child custody proceeding involving an Indian child if the parent, Indian custodian or tribe of the Indian child petitions the court to transfer the proceeding to tribal court.
-Section 27 also sets forth the circumstances in which transfer of the proceeding is inappropriate and establishes various other provisions regarding such a transfer and the denial of such a transfer by the court.
+Section 27 also [sets forth the eircumstances in which transfer of the proceeding is inappropriate and] establishes various other provisions regarding such a transfer and the denial of such a transfer by the court.
 Section 28 of this bill sets forth the actions that a court is required to take upon granting a transfer motion under section 27.